kiltedhacker/resume/CV.md

 ##### AZTC Cybersecurity Summit
 2020-12-02 *Arizona Tech Council and Arizona Cyber Threat Response Alliance*
 Panel discussion on the subject of risk management

+#### Summary of Technical Writing
+June 2017 - March 2024 *Various Publications*
+My writing experience has allowed me to draw on experience from various aspects of cybersecurity to contribute to a wide range of cybersecurity publications.
+My work includes:
+- 223 threat descriptions published in the Microsoft Threat Encyclopedia.
+- 45 reports featured in Microsoft Defender Threat Reports.
+- 19 reports published to the Wordfence blog.
+- 5 articles featured in Security Boulevard.
+- 3 articles published by Adam Fowler IT.
+- 1 article published in Bleeping Computer.
+- 1 article featured in Cyber Defense Magazine.
+- 2 reports published on the Acronis blog.
+- 4 reports published to the SiteLock blog.
+- 1 article published in Infosec Island.

 #### Published Articles
 ##### Cross-Site Scripting Vulnerability In Download Manager Plugin